An Overview Of Chronic Loneliness

 Reduction In Life Expectancy

-Chronic loneliness can moreover serve as a contributing factor to a reduction in life expectancy.
+Chronic loneliness can, moreover, serve as a contributing factor to a reduction in life expectancy.
 Individuals who are frequently lonely or live by themselves are more susceptible to experiencing heart attacks, strokes, or other similarly fatal health traumas.
 Older adults who habitually feel lonely, isolated, or rejected are also more likely to die sooner than their sociable counterparts.

 Susceptibility To Alzheimer's Disease/Dementia

-There are over three million annual cases of dementia, and although treatment can counteract some of the symptoms, there is not (yet) a cure for this mental health issue.
-Alzheimer's disease sadly targets the brain; many times this ailment halts an individual's memory and ability to perform the most basic tasks such as eating, getting dressed, or remembering their friends and relatives.
+Unfortunately, negative impressions on the brain and a reduction in life expectancy only serve as the tip of the iceberg regarding the severely adverse impacts that chronic loneliness can have on a human being.
+Individuals who experience chronic loneliness are 64% more likely to be diagnosed with Alzheimer's disease or dementia.
+There are over three million new cases of dementia annually, and although treatment can counteract some of the symptoms, there is not yet a cure for this mental health issue.
+Alzheimer's disease sadly targets the brain; many times this ailment halts an individual's memory and ability to perform the most basic tasks, such as eating, getting dressed, or remembering their friends and relatives.